JoshuaKGoldberg/mock-react-redux/docs/Selectors.md

 Instead, `mock-redux` can _simplify_ or even _replace_ any Redux interactions.
 You have two options:

-- Providing a mocked Redux state for your unit test
+- Providing a mocked Redux state for your test
 - Directly using predefined return values or mock functions for individual selectors

 ## Mocking State

-You can set mock Redux state for the duration of a unit test.
+You can set mock Redux state for the duration of a test.
 That state will be provided to selectors called by `useSelector`.

 ```tsx